apache/lucene-solr/README.txt

 To compile the sources run 'ant compile'
 To run all the tests run 'ant test'
-To setup your ide run 'ant idea' or 'ant eclipse'
-For Maven info, see dev-tools/maven/README.maven.
+To setup your ide run 'ant idea', 'ant netbeans', or 'ant eclipse' For Maven info, see dev-tools/maven/README.maven.

 For more information on how to contribute see: